Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 #### Armor Aspects and Stunts

-{Degrades}—Most armor materials start to fail after taking several hits.
+:aspect[Degrades]—Most armor materials start to fail after taking several hits.
 The more impact they absorb more their protective qualities degrade, which is a fact clever characters can exploit.

-{Deterioration}—Some armor is susceptible to environment conditions.
+:aspect[Deterioration]—Some armor is susceptible to environment conditions.
 It may fail after being exposed to heat, cold, water, or other extremes.

-{Partial Coverage}—This aspect is for armor that doesn't cover all part of the body such as a vest or a body suit which doesn't include a helmet.
+:aspect[Partial Coverage]—This aspect is for armor that doesn't cover all part of the body such as a vest or a body suit which doesn't include a helmet.
 It can also include armor lacking uniform protection, such as a body suit with weak joints and seams.
 In either case, armor with this aspect has weakness that your opponents can exploit.
 It also, usually means that the armor is not air tight and cannot protect you against airborne attacks.

-{Bulky}—This armor will affect your speed and mobility.
+:aspect[Bulky]—This armor will affect your speed and mobility.

-**Ballistic Protection 1**—+2 to {{defend}} against attacks from small and medium caliber firearms and shrapnel.
+**Ballistic Protection 1**—+2 to :fate[defend] against attacks from small and medium caliber firearms and shrapnel.

-**Ballistic Protection 2**—+4 to {{defend}} against attacks from small and medium caliber firearms and shrapnel.
+**Ballistic Protection 2**—+4 to :fate[defend] against attacks from small and medium caliber firearms and shrapnel.

-**Close Quarters Protection 1**​—+2 to {{defend}} against attacks from blades, clubs and other close quarters weapons.
+**Close Quarters Protection 1**​—+2 to :fate[defend] against attacks from blades, clubs and other close quarters weapons.

-**Close Quarters Protection 2**​—+4 to {{defend}} against attacks from blades, clubs and other close quarters weapons.
+**Close Quarters Protection 2**​—+4 to :fate[defend] against attacks from blades, clubs and other close quarters weapons.

 <!-- stunt for defending against blunt attacks and explosives
 hardened armor that defends against penetrating attacks -->

-**Combat Protection 1**—+2 to {{defend}} against explosives and medium to large caliber firearms.
+**Combat Protection 1**—+2 to :fate[defend] against explosives and medium to large caliber firearms.

-**Combat Protection 2**—+4 to {{defend}} against explosives and medium to large caliber firearms.
+**Combat Protection 2**—+4 to :fate[defend] against explosives and medium to large caliber firearms.

-**Thermal Insulation 1**—+2 to {{defend}} against heat and fire and heat effects.
+**Thermal Insulation 1**—+2 to :fate[defend] against heat and fire and heat effects.

-**Thermal Insulation 2**—+4 to {{defend}} against heat and fire and heat effects.
+**Thermal Insulation 2**—+4 to :fate[defend] against heat and fire and heat effects.

-**Induction Shielding 1**—+2 to {{defend}} against electrical and EMP effects.
+**Induction Shielding 1**—+2 to :fate[defend] against electrical and EMP effects.

-**Induction Shielding 2**—+4 to {{defend}} against electrical and EMP effects.
+**Induction Shielding 2**—+4 to :fate[defend] against electrical and EMP effects.

-**Sensor Protection 1**—+2 to {{defend}} against electronic sensor detection and guided weapons.
+**Sensor Protection 1**—+2 to :fate[defend] against electronic sensor detection and guided weapons.

-**Sensor Protection 2**—+4 to {{defend}} against electronic sensor detection and guided weapons.
+**Sensor Protection 2**—+4 to :fate[defend] against electronic sensor detection and guided weapons.

 **Armor Expert**—You an expert at using your defenses to absorb attacks.
-If you have armor or cover you may roll Physique to {{defend}} against most attacks, including uncommon types such as explosions.
+If you have armor or cover you may roll Physique to :fate[defend] against most attacks, including uncommon types such as explosions.

 #### Personal Armor